23. Identity of illness and capitalism

-In order to maintain and to perpetuate the disproportion between the forces of production that have been developed up to a high level on the one hand, and the relations of production that are systematically and by force maintained in an underdeveloped condition on the other, a disproportion from which the accumulation of capital earns its benefits, it is necessary that the human needs must be submitted to the "laws of nature" of capitalist production and destruction.
+In order to maintain and to perpetuate the disproportion between the forces of production that have been developed up to a high level on the one hand, and the relations of production that are systematically and by force maintained in an underdeveloped condition on the other, a disproportion from which the accumulation of capital earns its benefits, it is necessary that the human needs are submitted to the "laws of nature" of capitalist production and destruction.

-For the single, atomized person, this contradiction appears as the splitting between and as a contrariety of reason and feeling.
-The coexistence of the two artificially separated expressions of life with as little disturbance as possible of this coexistence, is the condition for the "peace" of the emotions, for the maintenance of order in the manufacturing plants, in which human life force is rationally, i.e. efficiently converted into inorganic matter (capital).
+For the single, isolated person, this contradiction appears as the splitting between and as a contrariety of reason and feeling.
+The coexistence of the two artificially separated expressions of life with as little disturbance as possible of this coexistence is the condition for the "peace" of the emotions, for the maintenance of order in the manufacturing plants, in which human life force is rationally, i.e. efficiently converted into inorganic matter (capital).

 The "reason" of capitalism finds expression in the rationalization of factories, the expansion of the forces of production, the intensification of exploitation and the perpetuated maintenance of the relations of production by means of force.

-The single, atomized person in his rationality is determined by the rationality of capitalism, which confronts him as a natural power, a natural power which he experiences day and night, and which in its "naturalness" seems to him as if it were altogether "reasonable".
+The single, isolated person in his rationality is determined by the rationality of capitalism, which confronts him as a natural power, a natural power which he experiences day and night, and which in its "naturalness" seems to him as if it were altogether "reasonable".
 His protest against this life-destroying violence therefore, can initially only be a felt one, an emotional protest.
-But since "reason" is the dominant power, these emotional "slips" are rationalized by the single one and "disappear" by converting into stomach ulcers, gall-bladder inflammations, circulatory disorders, kidney stones, every kind of cramps and spasms, impotence, katarrh, toothache, skin diseases and rashes, backpain, migraine, asthma, car and work accidents, dissatisfaction etc. – or the emotions which belong to the interpersonal relationships proliferate in the interpersonal relationships ("emotional plague"), in lack of emotions (lack of affect, "serious person"), in psychoses, etc.
+But since "reason" is the dominant power, these emotional "slips" are rationalized by the single one and "disappear" by converting into stomach ulcers, gall-bladder inflammations, circulatory disorders, kidney stones, every kind of cramps and spasms, impotence, catarrh, toothache, skin diseases and rashes, back pain, migraine, asthma, car and work accidents, dissatisfaction etc. – or the emotions which belong to the interpersonal relationships proliferate in the interpersonal relationships ("emotional plague"), in lack of emotions (lack of affect, "serious person"), in psychoses, etc.

 The violence of "reason" is the creeping death in the shape of the reactionary moment of illness.